JenniferBarstow/rides-api/README.md

 - `RideCalculator` class to calculate the score of each ride, which determines the order in which they are returned.
 The score is based on the earnings, commute distance, and ride distance of the ride.

 - `DirectionsService` class to calculate the distance and duration of each ride by calling`Google Directions API`

+### Database Information
+- Rides start out not being associated with a Ride.
+If given more time, I would add the functionality for a driver to "pick" or "add" rides to their queue.
+You do, however, have the abililty to associate a Ride with a Driver in the Rails console by adding the associated `driver_id` value to an instance of a Ride.